rubenarslan/formr.org/install/INSTALL.md

 ## Developer Information
 ### Docker Compose
-We recommend that you use the ```./create-config.py``` to create the all the config files and then change the following:
+We recommend that you use the ```./create-config.py``` to create all the config files and then change the following:

 From
 ````yaml
     #build: ../.
     image: <$FORMR_IMAGE>